 - Report for Workshops and Consultations on time and avoid any unnecessary cancelations.
 Notify the WaLC (828-227-2274) immediately if you will be late or unable to keep a scheduled Consultation with a student.
 Notify the Director immediately if you are unable to present a workshop to which you have been assigned.

-- Respond within 24 hours to emails or phone calls from the WaLC.
+- Respond within 12 hours to calls from the WaLC Executive Team and within 24 hours to emails from the WaLC.

 - Provide at least two weeks' notice if you intend to terminate your employment with the WaLC.